datdamnzotz/FoundryVTT-Game-Audio-Bundle-1/Readme.md

 # Foundry VTT - Game Audio Bundle 1

-This Foundry VTT module brings ROYALTY-FREE from Sonnis.com (repackaged for FoundryVTT)
+This Foundry VTT module brings ROYALTY-FREE sound effects and music from http://www.sonniss.com (repackaged for FoundryVTT)

 ## This is a large download